AlCpwnd/KnowledgeBase/Linux/Extend Drive.md

         The filesystem is already xxxxx (4k) blocks long.
 Nothing to do!
         ```

     2. Run the following command in order to identify the volume on which Physical Volume your drive is located on.
+(The `PV Name` value.)

         ```bash
-        lsblk
+        # pvdisplay
+        --- Physical volume ---
+        PV Name               /dev/sda3  # <- This is what you need VG Name               ubuntu-vg
+        PV Size               <78.00 GiB / not usable 16.50 KiB
+        Allocatable           yes (but full)
+        PE Size               4.00 MiB
+        Total PE              19967
+        Free PE               0
+        Allocated PE          19967
+        PV UUID               7GwVvM-tHtx-0l5A-mDLi-fKhE-o79U-EqMn6f

         ```

     3. Run

         ```bash
-        pvresize /pathto/physicalvolume
+        pvresize <Path found in the previous step>
         ```

+        Example:

+        ```bash
+        pvresize /dev/sda3
+        ```

     4. Run the command from step 9 again.

+    5. If the issue remains, run the following command:

+        ```bash
+        lvextend -l +100%FREE /dev/mapper/ubuntu--vg-ubuntu--lv
+        ```

 10. Run the following command in order to confirm the partition was extended as expected.

     ```bash
     df -h
+    ```

+11. Extend the file system:

+    ```bash
+    resize2fs /dev/mapper/ubuntu--vg-ubuntu--lv
     ```